cultureandempire/cultureandempire.github.io/cande.md

 In June 2010, the [Stuxnet worm](https://en.wikipedia.org/wiki/Stuxnet) was found to be sabotaging Iran's nuclear program in a very sophisticated attack that looked for specific Siemens industrial control hardware, and interfered with it when it found it.
 Stuxnet is significant for several reasons, two of which are worth paying particular attention to.
 It was [built by the NSA's hackers](http://www.usnews.com/news/articles/2012/06/08/nsa-built-stuxnet-but-real-trick-is-building-crew-of-hackers), and it used no less than four Windows zero-days.

 Zero-days are very rare in theory.
 For a group of hackers to use four, in a single worm, hints that there are many more we know nothing about.
 So that 42% figure is low.
 It seems logical to assume that the NSA has worked to be able to access any Windows PC anywhere, at any time.
 I doubt that Microsoft directly created the vulnerabilities the NSA needs.
-More likely, Redmond has NSA teams discretely involved in the development of parts of the operating system, to "make it more secure", as the usual explanation goes.
+More likely, Redmond has NSA teams discretely involved in the development of parts of the operating system, to "make it more secure," as the usual explanation goes.
 It's no shocker: the NSA publicly steers "secure" Linux and Android projects.
 So the figure of 90% seems more realistic.
 One would have to ask how the remaining 10% could possibly escape.

 With more than [a billion Windows PCs in use worldwide](http://www.businessinsider.com/right-now-there-are-125-billion-windows-pcs-worldwide-2011-12), that makes a lot of firepower.
 We've seen very large number of DDoS attacks on websites, even on [entire countries](https://en.wikipedia.org/wiki/2007_cyberattacks_on_Estonia).